STRd6/tactics/map_tiles.coffee.md

 Map Tiles
 =========

+Stores tiles as a byte array.
+This gives a possibility of 255 different tiles.

     BitArray = require "bit_array"
     ByteArray = require "byte_array"

     Tileset = require "./tileset"

+Lit and seen states are stored as bit arrays for each squad.

 Methods for interacting with tiles witin the map.